To the Members of M/s Galada Finance Limited

 1. a.
 The company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 c.
-The title deeds of immovable properties are held in the name of the Company.
+The title deeds of immovable properties are held in the name of the company.

-3. The Company has not granted any loans secured or unsecured to companies firmsLimited Liability Partnership or other parties covered in the register maintained underSection 189 of the Companies Act.
+3. The Company has not granted any loans secured or unsecured to companies rmsLimited Liability Partnership or other parties covered in the register maintained underSection 189 of the Companies Act.

-4. Based on information and explanation given to us the Company has not granted/madeloans investments guarantees and securities within the provision of Section 185 and 186 of the CompaniesAct.
+4. The Company has not granted any loans or made any investments or given anyguarantees and securities within the provision of Section 185 and 186 of the CompaniesAct.

-5. The Company has complied with the directivesissued by the Reserve Bank of India andthe provisions of Section 73 to 76 or any otherrelevant provisions of the Companies Act and the rules framed there under.
+5. During the year the company has not accepted any deposits from public.
+In respect ofdeposits accepted during the previous years the company has complied with the directivesissued by the Reserve Bank of India and the provisions of Section 73 to 76 or any otherrelevant provisions of the Companies Act and the rules framed there under.

-7. (a) The company is regular in depositing with appropriate authorities undisputedstatutory dues including Provident Fund Employees' State Insurance income-taxsales-tax service tax value added tax customs duty excise duty cess and any othermaterial statutory dues applicable to it.
+7. (a) The company is regular in depositing undisputed statutory dues includingProvident Fund Employees' State Insurance income-tax Goods and Service Tax customsduty and any other statutory dues to the appropriate authorities.

 (b) According to the information and explanations given to us there are no dues ofincome tax service tax sales tax customs duty and excise duty or value added taxoutstanding on account of any disputes.

-8. According to the information and explanation given to us the Company has notdefaulted in repayment of loans or borrowing to financialinstitutions banks governments or dues to debenture holders.
+8. The Company has not defaulted in repayment of loans or borrowing to financialinstitutions banks governments or dues to debenture holders.

 11. According to the information and explanation given to us and based on ourexamination of the records of the Company the Company has paid the managerialremuneration in accordance with the requisite approvals mandated by the Provision ofSection 197 read with Schedule V to the Act.

-12. In our opinion and according to the information and explanations given to us theCompany is not a Nidhi company.
-Accordingly Paragraph 3 (XII) of the Order is notapplicable to the Company.
+12. The Company is not a Nidhi company.
+Accordingly Paragraph 3 (xii) of the Order isnot applicable to the Company.

 13. According to the information and explanations given to us and based on ourexamination of the record of the Company transactions with the related parties are incompliance with Sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the Financial Statements as required by the applicableaccounting standards.

 14. The Company has not made any preferential allotment or private placement of sharesor fully or partly convertible debentures during the year under review.
-Thereforeparegraph 3(xiv) of the Order is not applicable to the Company.
+Thereforeparagraph 3(xiv) of the Order is not applicable to the Company.

-15. According to the information and explanation given to us and based on ourexamination of the records of the Company the Company has not entered into non-cashtransaction with directors or persons connected with him.
-Accordingly Paragraph 3(XV) ofthe Order is not applicable to the Company.
+15. According to the information and explanation given to us and based on ourexamination of the records of the Company the Company has not entered into non-cashtransaction with directors or persons connected with them.

-16. The Company is required to be registered under Section 45-IAof the Reserve Bank ofIndia Act 1934 and the Company had already obtained the required registration from RBI.
+16. The Company is required to be registered under Section 45-IA of the Reserve Bank ofIndia Act 1934 and the Company had already obtained the required registration from RBI.

-ANNEXURE 2 TO INDEPENDENT AUDITORS' REPORT
+ANNEXURE "B" TO INDEPENDENT AUDITOR'S REPORT

-(Referred to in paragraph 2 under 'Report on Other Legal and RegulatoryRequirements' in the Independent Auditor's Report of even date)
+(Referred to in paragraph 2 (f) under Report on Other Legal and RegulatoryRequirements' in the Independent Auditor's Report of even date)

 Report on the Internal Financial Controls over Financial Reporting under clause(i) ofSubsection 3 of Section 143 of the Companies Act 2013("the Act")

-We have audited the internal financial controls over financial reporting of GaladaFinance Limited ("the Company") as of March 312016 in conjunction with ouraudit of the financial statements of the company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of M/sGalada Finance Limited ("the Company") as of 31st March 2019 in conjunctionwith our audit of the financial statements of the company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
-Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.
+Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and the cientconduct of its business including adherence to company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing specified under Section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the ICAI.
+We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the "Guidance Note") and the Standards on Auditing specified under Section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the ICAI.
 Those Standards and the Guidance Note require that we comply withethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all material respects.

 Our audit of internal financial controls over financial reporting included obtaining anunderstanding of internal financial controls over financial reporting assessing the riskthat a material weakness exists and testing and evaluating the design and operatingeffectiveness of internal control based on the assessed risk.
 The procedures selecteddepend on the auditor's judgment including the assessment of the risks of materialmisstatement of the financial statements whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

 Meaning of Internal Financial Controls Over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
-A Company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorisations ofmanagement and directors of the company: and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.
+A Company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorizations ofmanagement and directors of the company: and (3) provide reasonable assurance regardingprevention or timely detection of unauthorized acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.

-Inherent Limitations of Internal Financial Controls Over Financial Reporting Because ofthe inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or that the degree ofcompliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.